gregorg/KISS_Battery_Monitor/README.md

 Percentages Notification adjust may be accessed by pressing the [MENU] key.
 On the Percentages Notification Screen you may adjust the Percentage using the +/- keys.
 Pressing the [MENU] key again will bring you back to the main screen of this script.

 # Known Issues:
+ - NONE AT THIS TIME -
-The Telemetry data is not visible for viewing after RSSI loss (ie pilot lands and disconnects battery from multi rotor)
+- FIXED IN v.1.3.0 - The Telemetry data is not visible for viewing after RSSI loss (ie pilot lands and disconnects battery from multi rotor)